 Most councils classify potholes exceeding 2 inches deep as being in urgent need of repair requiring maintenance within 24 hours.
-Owing to the current deficit budget situations that Local Authorities find themselves in many are unable to carry out these essential road repairs resulting in some roads being closed.
 Some of the more heavily affected areas, such as in Somerset where strips of tarmac as large as 5m were torn from the road by floods, expect the repairs to take years.

 Areas most affected include the South West of England, Wales and the East of Scotland, but the problems span most of Britain.
 In Devon a 300ft stretch of rural road was destroyed by floodwater; whilst a carriageway collapse in Oxfordshire led to road closures likely to last for 6 months.